Vekkesind · Astrology

 The Moon sign describes your deeper emotional nature, the way you respond instinctively to life, and the qualities that are most visible to people in genuinely close relationships with you.
 You can often hide your Moon from acquaintances while your Sun sign is relatively transparent.

 The Moon also indicates the phase of the lunar cycle at the moment of your birth.
 Someone born at a New Moon has the Sun and Moon in the same sign.
 Someone born at a Full Moon has them in opposing signs.
 Some astrologers incorporate this cycle into how they interpret emotional patterns and life themes.
+The Moon’s placement also factors into questions about fertility and timing.
 For a broader look at how the Moon interacts with other chart factors, the seven most important aspects of a synastry chart explains how your Moon sign creates chemistry or friction with a partner’s chart.

 5. The Inner Planets